P

 A look at how Wyndham Clark's record-setting Byron Nelson win, Russell Henley's playoff triumph, and the PGA Championship at Aronimink have reshaped the rosters for Medinah.

-The month of May 2026 has brought dramatic developments on the PGA TOUR, significantly altering the selection landscape for the upcoming 2026 Presidents Cup at Medinah Country Club.
-From a historic scoring showcase at TPC Craig Ranch to a sudden-death playoff at Colonial, both US Team Captain Brandt Snedeker and International Team Captain Geoff Ogilvy have been handed a wealth of fresh, verified data to analyze.
+The month of May 2026 brought several useful PGA TOUR data points for the 2026 Presidents Cup watch list at Medinah Country Club.
+From Wyndham Clark's scoring week at TPC Craig Ranch to Russell Henley's playoff win at Colonial, both U.S. Team Captain Brandt Snedeker and International Team Captain Geoff Ogilvy gained more results to evaluate.

-With the Official World Golf Ranking (OWGR) updating for Week 22 (ending May 31, 2026), several key contenders have made major leaps, while others have seen their positions slip as the summer heats up.
+With the Official World Golf Ranking (OWGR) updating for Week 22 (ending May 31, 2026), several key contenders made major leaps, while others saw their positions slip as the summer heated up.
+Later June results, especially Clark's U.S. Open win, changed some exact ranking numbers again, so the safest use of the May data is directional rather than static.

 Wyndham Clark's Historic Sunday at TPC Craig Ranch

 The defining performance of the month belonged to Wyndham Clark at The CJ Cup Byron Nelson (May 21-24, 2026).
-Entering the final round at TPC Craig Ranch in McKinney, Texas, Clark was in contention but needed something spectacular to separate himself from a crowded leaderboard.
+Entering the final round at TPC Craig Ranch in McKinney, Texas, Clark was in contention and needed a low round to separate himself from a crowded leaderboard.
 He delivered exactly that, firing a career-low, 11-under-par 60 on Sunday.

 International Spark: Si Woo Kim Pushes Clark to the Limit

-While Clark captured the trophy, the International Team took away a massive positive signal of their own.
-South Korea's Si Woo Kim put on a spectacular performance, finishing solo second at 27-under-par, just three strokes behind Clark.
+While Clark captured the trophy, the International Team took away a positive signal of its own.
+South Korea's Si Woo Kim finished solo second at 27-under-par, three strokes behind Clark.

 Scottie Scheffler finished third at the Byron Nelson at 25-under-par, reinforcing his status as World No. 1 and the anchor of the American squad.